 Spring is just around the corner.
 That means a crop of graduating students (both college and high school) will be stretching their legs into the real world.
 First of all, welcome.
 Second of all, what are you to do?
 If you do not have a job lined up, should you look for an internship?
 Are job internships necessary in 2023?

-The argument of internships spreads to both sides.
+The argument about internships spreads to both sides.
 In fact, it’s a common debate that’s been relevant for… well, forever.
 The working world is tough, and there is no perfect way to navigate it.
 So, if you are thinking of taking on an internship, here are some pros and cons.

 Why Are Job Internships Necessary?

 Let’s start with the basics here.

 If you have already been applying to gigs outside of school, you have probably noticed a fractal flaw with the job application process.
 Entry-level jobs call for one to three years of experience in the field.

 Welcome to the conundrum of getting hired.
 In 2021, Statista Research Department noted that 4.8% of recent college graduates remain unemployed.
 This is no coincidence.
 Starter jobs still require work experience, not just a diploma.
 Sure, you may have aced all of your tests and graduated with a stunning GPA, but you are still more likely to lose out on a job to someone without a degree that has more experience.
 So, what is there to do?